julzaza/wildwitchherbs/_posts/2025-07-01-witchs-herbal-starter-kit.md

 ---

-## 1. **Mugwort** (*Artemisia vulgaris*)
+## 1. **Mugwort** (*Artemisia vulgaris*) — Dreamwalking & Spirit Protection
 **The dreamwalker.
 Moon-tied.
 Shadow herb.**

-Used in every corner of Europe, mugwort is for those who want to see behind the veil.
+Used across Europe, mugwort helps you see behind the veil.
 Burn it before sleep for lucid dreams.
 Tuck it in your pillow to call back the dead.

 In Slavic Midsummer rituals, mugwort was braided and worn to protect against madness and wandering spirits.
 It’s been smoked, steeped, burned, and carried as a charm.